 The Foundation has a defined contribution retirement plan (the Plan).
 Employees are eligible for participation in the Plan after reaching 21 years of age and upon completion of one year of service.
 Under the provisions of the Plan, eligible employees may elect to defer a percentage of their salary subject to certain IRC limitations.
-The Foundation will contribute 2.0% of base salary that an employee contributes to his/her 403(b) account; the Foundation will contribute a maximum of 3.0% of base salary to an employee's 403(b) account.
-Foundation contributions to the Plan for the year ended August 31, 2019 were \$10,254.
+The Foundation will contribute 2.0% of base salary that an employee contributes to his/her 403(b) account; the Foundation will contribute an additional 0.5% up to 1.0%.
+Thus, the Foundation will contribute a maximum of 3.0% of base salary to an employee's 403(b) account.
+Foundation contributions to the Plan for the years ended August 31, 2020 and 2019 were \$18,125 and \$10,254, respectively.